List of EastEnders characters introduced in 2006: Shirley Carter

 Shirley Carter, played by Linda Henry, is the estranged mother of Deano (Matt Di Angelo) and Carly Wicks (Kellie Shirley), and the ex-wife of Kevin Wicks (Phil Daniels).
 After seeing her children again during a holiday in Devon, Shirley moves to Walford to be near them.
 After a relationship with Vinnie Monks (Bobby Davro), Shirley begins a relationship with Phil Mitchell (Steve McFadden).
 Shirley and Phil buy a house on the Square, and she acts as a mother figure to his son Ben Mitchell (Joshua Pascoe) and ward Jay Brown (Jamie Borthwick).
 However, when Shirley discovers that Phil has concealed the truth about Ben killing her best friend Heather Trott (Cheryl Fergison), she ends her relationship with Phil.
+Shirley departed the show on 29 December 2022.